ClearCalcs/custom-diagram-boilerplate/docs/interactive-diagram-core.md

 -   Test Runner with hot reloading

 ## Bundling

+Add note about clearing `.parcel-cache` if stale cache issues

 On running `npm run-script compile`, [Parcel](https://parceljs.org/) generates a html file that compiles your code along with all bundled dependencies.